 To learn more about Nedra, check out: NedRa Bonds Wikipedia

-Project Roles: Oral History Interviewer, & one of seventeen Artists of this mural.
+Project Roles: Oral History Interviewer, Lead Artist.

 Marylin is a multi-disciplinary artist in Kansas.
 She is a Latinx woman from southwest Kansas.
 She earned an Associate of Arts at Dodge City Community College 2011 and graduated from the Arts Program at the University of Kansas in 2015.
 She has experience with multiple community mural projects.
 Marylin was a part of a large, collaborative commissioned sculpture project for the Federal Reserve of Kansas City in 2014.
 She is also a board member of the Enclave, an art collaborative, and a member of W.O.C* Makers in Lawrence KS. *w.o.c.: pronounced woke; woman of color.